ARTICLE

 3) Population size

 A species is classified as critically endangered when there are fewer than 250 mature individuals.
-A species is also classified as critically endangered when the number of mature individuals declines by at least 25 percent within three years or one generation, whichever is longer.
+A species is also classified as critically endangered when the number of mature individuals declines by at least 25% within three years or one generation, whichever is longer.

 4) Population restrictions

-A species is classified as critically endangered when its population is restricted to less than 50 mature individuals.
+A species is considered critically endangered when subpopulations are restricted to less than 50 mature individuals.
 When a species’ population is this low, its area of occupancy is not considered.

-5) Probability of extinction in the wild is at least 50 percent within 10 years or three generations, whichever is longer.
+5) Probability of extinction for critically endangered species in the wild is at least 50% within 10 years or three generations, whichever is longer.

 Critically Endangered Species: Bolivian Chinchilla Rat